Top cheap smartwatches that won't break the bank.

 - Smart features: calls, music, Alexa

-The $149/£129 price tag puts it at the upper end of what we’d class as a budget smartwatch – but you get so much for your money here.
+The $149/£129 price tag puts it at the upper end of what we’d class as a budget smartwatch, but you get so much for your money here.
+Granted, it’s not the best-looking smartwatch, yet we loved it’s sleek and lightweight feel during testing.

-The AMOLED screen is a big upgrade on the Bip 5 (below), and Amazfit packs in new health and fitness features such as Daily Readiness and its AI coaching.
+The AMOLED screen is a big upgrade compared to the Amazfit Bip 5 (below), and the brand packs in new health and fitness features such as Daily Readiness and AI coaching.

-We put it through its paces and found GPS accuracy to be more than passable, and as long as you wear it nice and tight, heart rate accuracy was on par with big-name rivals, too.
-We prefer the similarly priced Huawei Watch Fit 3, however.
+We put it through its paces and found GPS accuracy more than passable.
+As long as you wear it nice and tight, heart rate accuracy is on par with big-name rivals, too.

-The health features are lacking, but sleep tracking is detailed and well-presented, and the Amazfit app offers a good experience with plenty of analysis.
+However, we still prefer the similarly priced Huawei Watch Fit 3.
+The health features are lacking here – even if sleep tracking is detailed and well-presented, and the Amazfit app offers a good experience with plenty of analysis.

 Xiaomi Watch 2